alangpierce/sucrase/README.md

 ### New features

-* Implement more integrations, like for Webpack and Rollup.
+* Implement more integrations, like a Rollup plugin.
 * Emit proper source maps.
 (The line numbers already match up, but this would help with debuggers and other tools.)
 * Rethink configuration and try to simplify it as much as possible, and allow